Trading up: Construction career fair showcases worth, wages of work in trades

 It’s not an easy path.

-In the construction apprenticeship, students start during their junior years in high school.
+In construction apprenticeships, students start during their junior years in high school.
 Each apprentice is assigned a mentor, and the two-year program involves 1,350 hours of paid, work-based learning and six semesters of related classroom instruction.